Tomar-VRDate/GiftedMotion/README.md

 * Create an in-browser applet (or webstart)
 * Probably overkill but allow publication directly to reddit or imgur

-Differences from Vanilla Version
+Differences from the Vanilla Version
 =================

 * Windows can't float away, forever unusable
-* Buttons are more accurately disabled/enabled based on state
+* Buttons are more accurately disabled/enabled based on the state
 * Resources file edited to be more logical.
-I think OnyxBits is German.
-* Removed crufy languages that really aren't necessary.
+* Removed crucify languages that really aren't necessary.
-* Fixed annoying bug in the sequence editor
+* Fixed an annoying bug in the sequence editor
 * Added drag-n-drop from the filesystem
 * Added a tool system
 * Rotate tool